 The Scottish Countryside Alliance Educational Trust (SCAET) is offering a full bursary for one delegate attending the Game & Wildlife Conservation Trust (GWCT) Limited Grouse & Hillkeeper’s Course on April 21-25 at the Invermark estate.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Held on a bi-annual basis, the five-day course is regarded as one of the best practical and participative upland management courses in the UK.

 The course, aimed at aspiring gamekeepers, includes an opportunity to meet management experts, take part in discussions and to watch demonstrations covering everything from heather burning and grouse habitats to tick control and deer law.